Area 87 (Pacific, Southeast)

 Perfil de FIP en Español

-Jumbo squid represents the second biggest fishery in Peru and the most important for artisanal fishers.
-Over 11 thousand fishers and more than 3 thousand fishing vessels are involved in the fishery, which lands each year around 500 thousand tons of squid.
-This is a highly selective fishery as all squid jigs are used to catch them one by one.
-A critical issue that the fishery needs to improve are national regulations related to the fisheries' formalization and given its highly migratory characteristics an international approach should also be sought.
+The jumbo squid represents the second largest fishery in Peru and the most important for artisanal fishers.
+More than 11,000 fishers and over 3,000 fishing boats participate in the fishery, which lands around 500,000 tons of squid each year.
+It is a very selective fishery as all the squid are captured one by one using jigs.
+A critical issue that the fishery needs to improve on is national regulations related to the formalization of fishing, and given its highly migratory characteristics, an international approach must also be sought.

 FIP at a Glance